Selecting and Installing Underwater Lights

 Lights that illuminate the underwater world, mounted on outrigger spreaders, on the transom or under the hull, have aided anglers for decades in powering-up nighttime fishing, calling up baits and the fish that forage on them.
 The new generation of underwater lights, aimed straight down or horizontally, are more reliable and electrically efficient.
 They add action to a nighttime trolling spread with the flip of a switch.
 They also look really cool when fired up at your dock.

-The new generation of underwater lights use Light Emitting Diodes, or LEDs, that operate at lower temperatures, use less energy, tolerate vibration better, operate with DC voltages, and last far longer than conventional incandescent bulbs.
+The new generation of underwater lights use Light Emitting Diodes, or LEDs, that operate at lower temperatures, use less energy, tolerate vibration better, operate with DC voltages and last far longer than conventional incandescent bulbs.
 They also don’t contain small amounts of toxic mercury, an environmental disposal hazard associated with fluorescent and compact fluorescent lamp (CFL) lights.
-LEDs cost a bit more, but are worth their premium price in the long run.

 Several mounting styles allow underwater LED fixtures to be mounted on boats ranging from a small runabout to the largest megayacht.
 We even sell lights for stand-up paddleboards, which stick to the bottom of the board with adhesive or suction cup mounts.